AmandaAkerele/Visions_Systems_OpenCV/README.md

-on this code below

-create dataframe SL before performing filtering then after filtering create final dataframe SL_filtered
+from pyspark.sql import SparkSession from pyspark.sql.functions import col

+# Assuming 'spark' is your SparkSession
+spark = SparkSession.builder.appName("Data Filtering").getOrCreate()

-# Full data as a list of tuples to create list of SL
+# Full data as a list of tuples to create DataFrame SL
 data = [
     (99012, 29061, 1), (80335, 48006, 2), (80335, 48008, 2), (80337, 48015, 5),
     (80337, 48022, 5), (80337, 48023, 5), (80337, 48024, 5), (80345, 48029, 2),